tsackton/taelgarverse/docs/gazetteer/faraway-places/western-ocean.md

 ## Major Historical Eras
-Little is known of the history of the oceans, although halfling songs speak of the ancient ~Mariners~, who left Hkar and crossed the [Endless Ocean](<../endless-ocean.md>) to reach the [Green Sea](<../green-sea.md>).
+Little is known of the history of the oceans, although halfling songs speak of the ancient [Mariners](<../../groups/cultures/mariners.md>), who left Hkar and crossed the [Endless Ocean](<../endless-ocean.md>) to reach the [Green Sea](<../green-sea.md>).
 Many speak of the lost birthplace of humanity, the now sunken island of [Hkar](<../../history/historical-realms/hkar.md>), but where it lies is not known.